prepare.blog

 • Well backup hand pump for rural properties.

-The pattern: start with store-bought water and basic containers, then add volume and purification as budget allows.
 That first $25 puts you ahead of most households in your neighborhood.
+The pattern is simple: start with store-bought water and basic containers, then add volume and purification capability as your budget allows.

 Common Pitfalls and How to Fix Them